What is a Money Challenge?

 Here’s a 52 week savings challenge spreadsheet for Google Sheets.
 Here’s the Excel version if you’re interested in that instead.

 Included are 4 types of 52 week savings challenges!
 It’s a digital download so you can have instant access.
 Use code SALE10 to get 10% off!

 3. Reverse 52 week savings challenge

-What is it: Save a decreasing amount each week.
+What is this money savings challenge: Save a decreasing amount each week for 12 months.

 Example: Save $52 the first week, $51 the second week etc. By the end of the 52 weeks, you also get $1378.